What? Will a man rob God? Well, yes, he certainly will! Well, just who are these men, who rob God? And how does this robbery occur?

-Let me be clear: God expects us to give, whatever we are able to give.
-(2 Corinthians 8:2) And it takes money to run an assembly.
-We should do our fair share to run our assembly, and help the less fortunate.
-If you give 10% of your gross income, or more, because you want to, then God bless you!
+Let me be clear: God expects us to give, whatever we are able to give, to help the less fortunate.
+(2 Corinthians 8:2) And if we want to be a member of an institutionalized corporate assembly, then we should help with its expenses.
+We should do our part.
+If you give 10% of your gross income, or more, simply because you want to, then God bless you!
 There will be a lot of fruit in your account, so rejoice, and be glad that God has given you so much!

-In the New Testament dispensation, God will prompt you to give money to support the elders of your assembly.
+In the New Testament dispensation, God will prompt you to give money to support your assembly.
 God will also prompt you to help the poor, the disabled, the widows,the orphans, and all the saints, who are in need.
 If you fail to obey God’s promptings, you will sin, and you will rob Him, and you will miss an opportunity to sow a good seed, which may have brought you a great harvest.
-Nevertheless, God is no longer counting your sins against you, so, one thing is for sure, God is not going to curse you for failing Him!
+Nevertheless, God is no longer counting your sins against you, so, one thing is for sure, God is not going to curse you for not giving money to a church!

 New Testament giving is summed up in 2 Corinthians 9:7, when Paul says, “Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver.”

 Isn’t it telling that Paul was collecting an offering for the saints in Jerusalem, who were starving, and suffering great need?
 Think about it, if the saints in Jerusalem were starving, shouldn’t the Temple tithes have been used to feed them?
 They weren’t, because Messiah’s followers were outside of the tithe system, and did not benefit from it.
 So, Paul had to collect a free-will offering for them.